We received inquiry and someone will shortly be in contact with you.

-A perfect combination of city and countryside, this tour of South Wales has it all!
-Staying in the lively capital Cardiff every night you get to explore the beautiful surrounding area that is all in driving distance from the City itself.
+A perfect combination of city and countryside, this tour of South Wales has it all.
+Staying in the lively capital Cardiff every night you will be able to explore the beautiful surrounding area that is all in driving distance from the city itself.

 With plenty of time to experience the highlights of the city, you have the chance to head out to the Brecon Beacons National Park one day and the Gower Peninsular another.
 Both are within an hour and a half drive from Cardiff and offer some spectacular scenery.

-The Brecon’s are famous for rolling green hills, lakes and majestic waterfalls, perfect for hill walking.
-The Gower is home to impressive rugged coastline, a great coast path and golden beaches – one of which being Rhossli Bay, named one of the top ten beaches in the world, and we can see why!
+The Brecons are famous for rolling green hills, lakes and majestic waterfalls, perfect for hill walking.
+The Gower is home to impressive rugged coastline, a great coast path and golden beaches – one of which being Rhossli Bay, named one of the top ten beaches in the world.

 This tour is perfect for any traveller and is the ideal way to see the incredibly diverse South Wales.

 We can also include additional services as required, such as:

 Today you will arrive in Cardiff, the capital city of Wales and have the evening free to relax in your hotel or explore.